uptech/engineering/content/blog/how-we-should-be-using-git/index.md

 Meanwhile the approval notice has come in for our "Add Alamofire..." patch.

-So we publish this patch upstream by running the following.
+So we integrate this patch upstream by running the following.

 ```
-git ps pub 0
+gps integrate 0
 ```

+There is an alias for this command as well, `gps int <patch-index>`.

 This will push that patch up to the remote branch leaving our stack of patches in the following state.

 ```
   2     af73d2 WIP: Add login screen
   1 rr  23d7a6 Add BackendClient.login(username:password:) method
-  0 p   4387d1 Add Alamofire as a REST client
+  0 int 4387d1 Add Alamofire as a REST client
 ```

 ### Pull and Collapse

-We decided to pull in any changes from upstream with `git ps pull` making our patch stack now look as follows.
+We decided to pull in any changes from upstream with `gps pull` making our patch stack now look as follows.

 ```
   1     af73d2 WIP: Add login screen